USDA Announces SNAP Replacements, Child and Adult Care Meal Flexibility in Certain Hurricane-Impacted Carolina Counties

-WASHINGTON, Oct.
-3, 2018 – Households impacted by Hurricane Florence in South Carolina could be eligible for mass replacement of Supplemental Nutrition Assistance Program (SNAP) benefits, the U.S. Department of Agriculture (USDA) announced.
+WASHINGTON, DC, October 3, 2018 – Households impacted by Hurricane Florence in South Carolina could be eligible for mass replacement of Supplemental Nutrition Assistance Program (SNAP) benefits, the U.S. Department of Agriculture (USDA) announced.
 This is one of many recent steps USDA has taken to ensure North and South Carolinians in need have food to eat.

 “No one should go hungry in wake of a disaster,” said Acting Deputy Under Secretary Brandon Lipps, who oversees USDA’s Food, Nutrition and Consumer Services.
 “The SNAP mass replacements USDA is announcing today will help affected residents get back on their feet and put food on the table,” Lipps said.